gurrenm3/BTD-Mod-Helper/Wiki/Install-Guide.md

 your Steam library and select "Manage" > "Browse Local Files" to see where they are.
 For Epic, the default install path is or `C:\Program Files\Epic Games\BloonsTD6`.

+### Recommended Version

+The current recommended MelonLoader version is **0.7.0**.

 ![Melonloader Installer Version Select Screenshot](images/ml-version-select.png)

-After the installation, tour BloonsTD6 Folder should then look something like this:
+After the installation, your BloonsTD6 Folder should then look something like this:

 ![BloonsTD6 Folder Screenshot before running MelonLoader](images/mods-folder-before.png)